 Is it Important to Test Your App Messaging?

-“Every action in marketing and product development should be measured and analyzed.
+“Every action in marketing and product development should be measured and analysed.
 It shouldn't be based on gut feeling.”

 Different Users Require Different Communication